 All embedded software as well as the PC interface software is made public available in binary and source format.

 Upon request I provide the PCBs to other audio hobbyists, as well as the required pre-programmed microcontroller.

 These PCBs are being made with first-grade industrial quality, two-layer through-hole, and gold finishing,

-For all other components I provide a component table with order-numbers for a well-known internet shop.
+For all other components I provide a component table with order-numbers for easy ordering at an online shop.

 Note that I will not freely provide the PCB design files.